gkalocsai/linda-g/README.md

 ## 📌 Overview

 In this language, a program is a sequence of nodes processed from left to right.
-Each node produces two outputs: a string (`.str`) and a boolean (`.bool`).
+Each node produces a single string result.

 The core strength of the language is its **Relative Reference System**: instead of using absolute IDs, primitive calls refer to previous nodes by their relative distance from the current position.
 - `1` refers to the immediately preceding node.